 Investigations – We attempt to learn the validity of allegations received and if needed recommend ways to enhance controls over the process.

+What are internal controls?
 Internal controls are operating practices that provide checks and balances to help ensure the achievement of an objective.
 Controls are tools college employees use every day help assure that departments or processes operate according to plan.
 The internal control structure of the college includes such things as written policies and procedures, organizational design, computer security, and physical barriers.
 Simply put, internal controls are good business practices.